Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 This is an introduction to the concepts of branchless programming and of a novel generic partition implementation, motivated with a gradual refinement of a basic [Lomuto partition](https://en.wikipedia.org/wiki/Quicksort#Lomuto_partition_scheme) implementation.

 TL;DR: The widespread belief that Hoare based partition implementations are faster than Lomuto based ones, does not hold true under closer inspection.
-Improvements to generic unstable sort implementations over the last decade have by and far used Hoare based implementations, with [BlockQuickSort](https://arxiv.org/abs/1604.06697) introducing a mostly branchless version of it.
-Branchless Lomuto partition implementations have existed for some while.
+Improvements to generic unstable sort implementations over the last decade have by and far used Hoare based implementations, with [BlockQuicksort](https://arxiv.org/abs/1604.06697) introducing a mostly branchless version of it.
+While branchless Lomuto based implementations have been known for some time now, the implementation choices and details play a significant role.
 The novel aspect of the shown implementation is a combination of branchless Lomuto with a cyclic permutation to swap elements.
 The result is a runtime and binary-size efficient implementation, that generalizes well over various tested types and CPU micro-architectures.

 ---